-AOS-W Instant 6.5.3.6
+AOS-W Instant 6.5.3.7

 Alcatel·Lucent Enterprise

 Copyright Information

 Alcatel-Lucent and the Alcatel-Lucent Enterprise logo are trademarks of Alcatel-Lucent.
 To view other trademarks used by affiliated companies of ALE Holding, visit:

-https://www.al-enterprise.com/en/legal/trademarks-copyright
+enterprise.alcatel-lucent.com/trademarks

 All other trademarks are the property of their respective owners.
 The information presented is subject to change without notice.
 Neither ALE Holding nor any of its affiliates assumes any responsibility for inaccuracies contained herein.
 (2018)

 Open Source Code

 This product includes code licensed under the GNU General Public License, the GNU Lesser General Public License, and/or certain other open source licenses.

+Revision 01 | June 2018 AOS-W Instant 6.5.3.7 | Release Notes

 Contents 3

 Revision History 4

 Release Overview 5

-Chapter Overview 5

 Supported Browsers 5

-Important Updates 6
+Important Updates 5

 Contacting Support 6

-New Features 8
+New Features 7

-Regulatory Updates 9
+Regulatory Updates 8

-Resolved Issues .
-10
+Resolved Issues 9

-Known Issues .12
+Known Issues 11

-Upgrading an OAW-IAP .14
+Upgrading an OAW-IAP 14

-Upgrading an OAW-IAP Using OmniVista 3600 Management Platform .
-14
+Upgrading an OAW-IAP Using OmniVista 3600 Management Platform 14

 Upgrading an OAW-IAP Image Manually Using WebUI 14

-Upgrading an OAW-IAP Image Manually Using CLI .15
+Upgrading an OAW-IAP Image Manually Using CLI 15

-Glossary of Terms .16
+Glossary of Terms 16

 Revision History

 The following table provides the revision history of this document.

 Table 1: Revision History

 Revision Change Description

 Revision 01 Initial release.

-4 | Contents AOS-W Instant 6.5.3.6 | Release Notes AOS-W Instant 6.5.3.6 is a software release that includes new features and enhancements, fixes to issues identified in previous releases as well as known and outstanding issues in this release.
-Chapter Overview - New Features provides a description of features and enhancements introduced in this release. - Regulatory Updates describes the regulatory updates in this release. - Resolved Issues describes the issues resolved in this release. - Known Issues describes the known and outstanding issues identified in this release. - Upgrading an OAW-IAP describes the upgrade procedures for OAW-IAPs. - Glossary of Terms lists the acronyms and abbreviations used in the document.
+4 | Contents AOS-W Instant 6.5.3.7 | Release Notes The Alcatel-Lucent AOS-W 6.5.3.7 release notes includes the following topics: - New Features provides a description of features and enhancements introduced in this release. - Regulatory Updates describes the regulatory updates in this release. - Resolved Issues describes the issues resolved in this release. - Known Issues describes the known and outstanding issues identified in this release. - Upgrading an OAW-IAP describes the upgrade procedures for OAW-IAPs.

 For information regarding prior releases, refer to the corresponding Release Notes on https://support.esd.alcatel-lucent.com/.
-Supported Browsers The following browsers are officially supported for use with AOS-W Instant 6.5.3.6 WebUI: - Microsoft Internet Explorer 10.x and 11 on Windows 7 and Windows 8 - Mozilla Firefox 23 or later on Windows Vista, Windows 7, and Mac OS - Apple Safari 5.1.7 or later on Mac OS - Google Chrome 51.0.2704.103 m (64-bit) - Microsoft Edge 25.10586.0.0 and Microsoft Edge HTML 13.10586 Important Updates DPI Starting from AOS-W 6.5.0.0-4.3.0.0 onwards, DPI is not supported on OAW-AP103, OAW-RAP108, and OAW-RAP109 due to the existing memory limitations.
+Supported Browsers The following browsers are officially supported for use with AOS-W Instant 6.5.3.7 WebUI: - Microsoft Internet Explorer 10.x and 11 on Windows 7 and Windows 8 - Mozilla Firefox 23 or later on Windows Vista, Windows 7, and Mac OS - Apple Safari 5.1.7 or later on Mac OS - Google Chrome 51.0.2704.103 m (64-bit) - Microsoft Edge 25.10586.0.0 and Microsoft Edge HTML 13.10586 Important Updates DPI Starting from AOS-W 6.5.0.0-4.3.0.0 onwards, DPI is not supported on OAW-AP103, OAW-RAP108, and OAW-RAP109 due to the existing memory limitations.
 The last release with full feature support for these platforms is AOS-W 6.4.x.x-4.2.x.x.
 If you have deployed OAW-AP103, OAW-RAP108, or OAW-RAP109 and require DPI functionality, ensure that you remain on AOS-W 6.4.x.x-4.2.x.x or earlier versions.
 However, if you are willing to disable DPI functionality, upgrade to AOS-W 6.5.0.0-4.3.0.0 or later releases.
 IP-Mode The IP-mode default value changes to v4 only in the AOS-W 6.5.4.0 release version.
 This change in value causes a mismatch warning for OmniVista 3600 customers that use a template file for configuration.
 We recommend you to change the template file in OmniVista 3600 to fix this mismatch.
 OmniVista 3600 UI users, please upgrade your respective versions.